 COUNTY OF SAN DIEGO:

 On March 24, 2020, the Board of Supervisors of the County of San Diego passed a Resolution also temporarily halting all commercial and residential evictions in the unincorporated areas of the County.
-If the tenant provides written notice to the landlord within 15 days of the date rent is due (starting on or after March 4, 2020) or by April 8, whichever is later, that the tenant is experiencing financial hardship directly related to COVID-19 and cannot pay rent, the tenant cannot be evicted for non-payment of rent through May 31, 2020.
+If the tenant provides written notice to the landlord within 15 days of the date rent is due (starting on or after March 4, 2020) or by April 8, whichever is later, that the tenant is experiencing financial hardship directly related to COVID-19 and cannot pay rent, the tenant cannot be evicted for non-payment of rent through May 31, 2020 (*Extended to June 30, 2020).
 The tenant then has 14 days from the date of the notice to provide documentation to the landlord in support of the tenant’s financial hardship situation.
 If the tenant fails to provide supporting documentation in this 14 day period, the landlord can proceed with eviction due to non-payment of rent.
-A tenant who timely provides the information above is given up to 3 months (from June 1, 2020) to repay the deferred rent.
+A tenant who timely provides the information above is given up to 3 months (from July 1, 2020) to repay the deferred rent.
 The County grants the tenant the right to submit an additional request with supporting documentation to the landlord, for a one month extension on repayment.
-This means the tenant would get up to 4 months from June 1, 2020 to repay the deferred rent and the landlord would be required to permit this extension.
+This means the tenant would get up to 4 months from July 1, 2020 to repay the deferred rent and the landlord would be required to permit this extension.
 Any extension request beyond the 4 month repayment period is up to the landlord’s discretion.
-The landlord cannot charge late fees from March 4, 2020 through May 31, 2020.
+The landlord cannot charge late fees from March 4, 2020 through June 30, 2020.

 It is important to point out that the monthly rent due by the tenant is NOT WAIVED under either ordinance, it is just deferred.
 This means the commercial and residential tenant is still responsible for payment of rent during this time, but the landlord is just restricted from being able to evict for such non-payment during the period of the ordinance.
 It would be wise for landlords to keep open lines of communication with their tenants to discuss repayment plan options for deferred or partial rent, and to enter into written lease amendments for any agreed upon re-payment plan to contractually lay out the dates for repayment.